 The object of proficiency training is to ascertain that an applicant for a new firearm licence has the basic knowledge of the stipulations of the Firearms Control Act (Act 60 of 2000 as amended) (FCA), and has the basic minimum of proficient knowledge to handle a specific firearm.

 This training may only be provided by Accredited Training Providers who are accredited to the Professional Firearms Training Council (PFTC).
 For a list of such training providers in your geographical area you can CLICK HERE (scroll down the page and click on list of training providers).

-NHSA advises its members to complete at least the 5 more common unit standards, namely Knowledge of the Act (which is compulsory for all), Use of a Handgun, Use of a Rifle, Use of a Shotgun, and Use of a Semi-Auto Rifle or Carbine.
-Once you have completed these you will not need to do any further training in this regard re privately owned firearms – irrespective of what some training providers would want you to believe.
+NHSA advises its members to complete at least the 5 more common unit standards, namely Knowledge of the Act (which is compulsory for all), Use of a Handgun, Use of a Rifle, Use of a Shotgun, and Use of a Self-loading Rifle or Carbine.
+Once you have completed these you will not need to do any further training in this regard re privately owned firearms – irrespective of what some training providers would want you to believe (once you have done this proficiancy training you do not have to re-do the training again.

 After having completed the training succesfully, make sure you receive the training certificates from the training provider - three days waiting period is more than enough - that is the training certificates of the Training Provider.

 Also make sure you receive the so-called Statement of Results underwritten by the PFTC (nothing else than a PFTC certificate stating that you had qulaified for these unit standards you had completed), which your accredited training provider must furnish you with (you pay for it as part of your course with the training provider).

 Once you have completed this training you must apply to be declared competent to legally own firearms – you apply for competency with SAPS (form SAPS 517) - DOWNLOAD FORM HERE